 Each week thought-provoking questions and issues are explored, for example:

-At The Prep we offer boys from Y1 to Y8 the opportunity to gain cookery experience, whether through timetabled lessons, break time sessions or after school clubs.
+At the Prep we offer boys from Year 1 to Year 8 the opportunity to gain cookery experience, whether through timetabled lessons, break time sessions or after school clubs.
 We recognise that involving children in food preparation from an early age has many benefits, like enhancing fine motor skills, and increasing focus.
-Cooking can also help children practice and understand various mathematical and scientific concepts, and improve their vocabulary.
+Cooking can also help children practise and understand various mathematical and scientific concepts, and improve their vocabulary.
 Furthermore, the experience of creating a meal builds self-confidence and lays the foundation for healthy and adventurous eating habits.
 The Cookery Suite is a modern, well equipped space and boys love creating delicious dishes with their partners when they visit.

 Drama at Dulwich Prep London equips the pupils with valuable skills in empathy, communication and self-esteem through a lens of dramatic, social and historical contexts that both challenge and inspire.
 Taught from Years 1-8 there is a focus on kinaesthetic learning experiences through which pupils are able to engage in collaboration, problem solving, critical thinking and an enrichment of self-expression and the imagination.